edefaria/patch-gelf-output-logstash/README.md

     $ git clone https://github.com/edefaria/patch-logstash.git patch
     $ bash patch/update-gelf.sh

-If your logstash installation differs from "/opt/logstash", please set ENV variable LOGSTASH_HOME or modify this variable in the begin of the sript
+If your logstash installation differs from "/opt/logstash", please set ENV variable LOGSTASH_HOME or modify this variable in the begin of the script.